Ten Top Tips

 Ideal to hand out to your planning committee members, or to use as part of a visual display.

-Content adapted from 'Building Local Bridges Together To Address Shared Global Concerns' (OWW 2008)
+Content adapted from 'Building Local Bridges Together To Address Shared Global Concerns' (OWW 2008) which showed that:

 1. Getting Started